Racial Hygiene Association of New South Wales

+After World War II there was a decline in RHA services, particularly those related to eugenics and VD.
+Two of the three reasons for the establishment of the RHA had been of the RHA had been eliminated: after the war, eugenics was unthinkable, and VD had an effective medical cure.

 The association produced several booklets to further these aims, including "What Parents Should Tell Their Children" and "Sex in Life: Young Women".
 The RHA claimed to have published the booklets but they were really produced in London by the British Social Hygiene Council in the 1920s and were reissued by the RHA in the 1930s (without permission).
 They are: "Sex in Life: Young Men", by Douglas White and Dr Otto May; "Sex in Life: Young Women", by Violet D Swaisland and Mary B Douie, and "What Parents Should Tell Their Children", by Mary Scharlieb and Kenneth Wills.

-The first birth control clinic in Sydney was founded by the association in 1933.
+In 1926 the Race Improvement Society was formed in Sydney for the teaching of sex education, eradication of VD and community education along eugenic lines.
+In 1927 the Racial Hygiene Centre of NSW was established (incorporating the Race Improvement Society).
+In 1928 the name was changed to the Racial Hygiene Association of NSW (RHA).
+In 1933 the first birth control clinic in Australia opened by the RHA at 14 Martin Place, Sydney 1933.
+In 1960 the RHA changed its name to the Family Planning Association of Australia.